jdh-observer/BHmHNQKJaSWT/article.md

 <!-- #endregion -->

 Considering these frequencies, the corpus is divided using a sliding window of ten years, which shifts by five years.
 This technique yields 13 overlapping time frames covering the years 1949 to 2018.
-The ten-year window ensures that the count of 'Wehrmacht' tokens is reasonably high in each slice, while the overlap allows for a finer resolution of the analyzed period.
+The ten-year window ensures that the count of 'Wehrmacht' tokens is reasonably high in each slice, while the overlap allows for a finer resolution of the analysed period.

-### Word embedding neighbors
+### Word embedding neighbours

 For each time frame, the corresponding word embedding indicates the contexts in which the term “Wehrmacht” appears within the Bundestag’s proceedings.
 Table 2 shows the ten nearest neighbours of “Wehrmacht” in each embedding’s vector space.
 In the first two time frame, where “Wehrmacht” exhibits the highest frequency, its closest similarities are to military terms.
 These include words for military branches (“Heer”, “Marine”), military personnel, and its organization (“Soldat”, “Offizier”, “Berufssoldat”).
 Additionally, the Reichswehr, as the German armed forces were titled until 1935, and the Bundeswehr are present.
 This suggests that the frequent mentions of the Wehrmacht in the 1950s Bundestag primarily revolved around technical issues of military organization, pertinent to the establishment of the Bundeswehr, and matters regarding military personnel, relevant to both the new armed forces and the treatment of veterans.